Qboidal/OxfordTeXThesis/README.md

 *Glossary and Abbreviations* Building on the method by JEM and RJS, which focussed on abbreviations and acronyms using custom-built formatting, using the [glossaries](https://www.ctan.org/pkg/glossaries), both a glossary and acronyms can be supported, while preserving the previous method that used the [acronym](https://www.ctan.org/pkg/acronym) package.

+*Peace of mind* A number of warnings that are not detrimental to compiling, have been silences using the [silence](https://ctan.org/pkg/silence?lang=en) package.
+This is particularly useful when some packages that are required by the .cls document still use legacy packages (usually packages that are included in newer implementations of LaTeX).

 Enjoy and happy thesis writing!
 Q.